 Brownworth clearly knew that the minor didn’t want her there.
 Devon tried to give himself some privacy.
 Devon turned his back to Brownworth.
 However, just looking at Devon’s back wasn’t enough to satisfy Brownworth’s morbid curiosity.
 She wanted to see it all.

-Let’s be clear about Brownworth’s power and status in this moment.
+Let’s be clear about Brownworth’s power and status at this moment.
 For Devon, Brownworth was a famous gatekeeper who was revered by the only person who he thought cared enough to help him transition (nevermind that this “priestess of the pump” – this adult – was knowingly putting Devon’s life at risk for some quick cash).
 Brownworth had the power to tell Devon’s story and make even more people care:

 Everyone in the room had been warned I was coming and apparently been told by the breathless Rolanda that I was “famous.”
 The pomegranate juice and the signed copy of one of my recent books that I had brought for Rolanda solidified my status.